A Topological Approach to Meta-heuristics: Analytical Results on the BFS vs. DFS Algorithm Selection Problem

 (This is a reasonable estimate if $Y_k$ is large, which is likely given that $p_k\ll 1$ by assumption.)
 So $X_k$ is approximately a multiple $2^{D-k+1}$ of $Y_k$.
 For any exponential random variable $Z$ with parameter $\lambda$, the scaled variable $m\cdot Z$ is $\Exp(\lambda/m)$.
 This completes the justification of the second approximation.

 The result now follows by a standard minimisation of exponential variables.
-Since $X_k$ approximates the number of nodes searched before finding a goal on level $k$, the number of nodes searched before finding a goal on any level is $X=\min_kX_k$.
-The CDF for $X$ is
+Since $X_k$ is the number of nodes searched before finding a goal on level $k$, the number of nodes searched before finding a goal on any level is $X=\min_kX_k$.
+The CDF for $X$ is approximately

 (The minimum of exponential variables $Z_k\sim\Exp(\xi_k)$ is again an exponential variable $\Exp(\sum\xi_k)$.)